BarriosXJavier/WebPDF/README.md

 # WebPDF

-Sometimes, you come across a webpage that is so good you have to save it for later :) That's exactly why I created this script.
+Sometimes, you come across a webpage that is so good you have to save it for later :) Especially the docs!
+That's exactly why I created this script (wrapper for pdfkit :) ).

 WebPDF is a Python script that provides a simple interface to convert web pages or HTML files into PDF documents using the wkhtmltopdf library.
 This script allows users to easily generate PDFs from URLs or local HTML files with various configuration options.